Interactive Pipelines#

 geo

-The examples above all illustrate cases where you can display the output of .interactive() and not worry about its type, which is no longer a DataFrame or a HoloViews object, but an Interactive object:
+The examples above all illustrate cases where you can display the output of .rx()

 type(geo)

-What if you need to work with some part of the interactive pipeline, e.g. to feed it to some function or object that does not understand Interactive objects?
-In such a case, you can use what is called a terminating method on your Interactive object to get at the underlying object for you to use.
+Or what if you need to work with some part of the reactive pipeline for your own purposes, e.g. to feed it to some function or object that does not understand rx

 For instance, let’s create magnitude and depth histograms on this subset of the data as in an earlier notebook and see if we can enable linked selections on them: